augustofrade/mood-diary-cli/README.md

 ```

 ## Usage

+Just run the command `moodiary` in the terminal!

 Upon executing the software for the first time, the user will be prompted to set basic info, such as their name, diary's name and which storage method they would like to use (JSON or SQL).
 Then, after the initial setup they will be prompted with the main menu unless either the diary or its configuration file (config.json) are deleted.